duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 #### My Spice returns detailed "lookup" information

-The `info` template group is designed for Instant Answers that feature in-depth information about one item.
+The [Info](#info-template-group) template group is designed for Instant Answers that feature in-depth information about one item.
 It also provides an auxiliary section to display further detail in table or list format.

+Examples include:

 - [Recipes](https://duckduckgo.com/?q=how+to+mix+a+tom+collins&ia=recipes)
 - [Cards](https://duckduckgo.com/?q=mtg+Boros+Reckoner&ia=magicthegathering)